 Filthy Friday takes place every Friday with three stops on three islands: Toro Loco on Isla Colon is the meeting point and the crowds are then carted off by boat to The Blue Coconut on Isla Solarte.
 This is where all the magic happens and the journey there is almost half the fun.
 Boats passing by hoot and holler to egg each other on, and by the time you arrive at Blue Coconut you’re in the best mood and ready for dancing in the water, on the stage or doing the limbo.
 The third and final stop is Aqua Lounge on Isla Carenero, a party spot first and hostel second.
 It used to have a trampoline that you could bounce directly into the water from, but that has since been done away with.
 There is still however a tightrope and a high jumping platform which invites copious amounts of water play.
-Those still standing usually head over to Selina’s after the party winds down at Aqua Lounge (the crazy ones swim there).
+Those still standing usually head over to Selina’s after the party winds down at Aqua Lounge- the crazy ones swim there though this is absolutely not recommended and highly dangerous.
 Filthy Friday was probably the most unique and rousing party experience of my life.

 Mamallenas (Isla Colon): Mamallenas is a hostel chain but they have the best dock in Bocas in my opinion.
 Their happy hour between 4pm and 8pm attracts cocktail lovers (two cocktails for $6 and national beers for $1.50), but it’s the stunning glistening sunset that keeps them there.